STINKING HELLEBORE

 The roots of Stinking Hellebore contain the alkaloids Nervine, PseudoNervine and Veratridine and has similar medicinal properties as the much more poisonous Black Hellebore.
 Veratridine is a steroidal-derived alkaloid of the cevane series which acts as a neurotoxin, activating the sodium channels, leading to persistent activation and increased nerve excitation.
 It is used in ointments for the treatment of neuralgia and rheumatoid pain.
 Note the epoxy group bridging across between two fused rings, which is probably introducing strain and torsion in the fused rings.
 The epoxy bridge is probably easily broken at this oxygen atom, increasing the toxicity of Veratridine.
 It is based upon Imperialine.

 It is deadly toxic, with the cardiac glycosides (bufodienolides) such as Hellebrin and bufadienolides such as the chemically related Hellebrigenin acting upon the heart and the steroidal saponins such as Helleborin and Ranunculosides (sometimes known as Ranunculins) interfering with the digestive system.
 Ranunculosides are chemically similar to Coumarins (both are lactones).
-The cardiotonic glycosides Helleborine and Helleborein, which have in the past been taken for hypotension and heart failure.
 Symptoms of poisoning include nausea, vomiting, diarrhoea, headaches, mental confusion, numbness of extremities, hypotension, muscular spasms, cardiorespiratory failure and finally death.
 Some of the poisons can be absorbed through the skin.

 Distribution